-Here are four possible medical device market trends we’re paying attention to.
+Here are four medical device market trends we’re paying attention to.

-Medical Device Trend #1: The continuation of global supply chain challenges
+Medical Device Trend #1: Building back supply chain resiliency

 Mike Tendick, VP, Healthcare and Life Sciences Market Sector